9ae/ace/wiki/vault/s.1_17.md

 id: badd8006-d488-4512-94fc-2fd8444c1ee1
 title: 'Vio face off with Zaki'
 desc: ''
-updated: 1617771396787
+updated: 1618298682591
 created: 1617770755857
 ---
 Emotion/Colors
->
+> green & red.
+Green background, red for blood and highlight points. (what do you wwant to draw the audience's attention to)?

 # What happens
 Vio enters ready to kill Zaki.
 "So delicious, when you are a free target.
 No one will be looking for you since you are presumed dead."
 He surprisingly is very good at dodging her blows.
+Their fight scenes where Vio is charging.
+Zaki dodges and manipulates his environment to use as his offense.
+Zaki may not be the strongest fighter, but he is cunning and learned a thing or two surviving on the streets.
+This way it will make their fight more believable given we know Vio can easily face off a group of men who do know how to fight.

 Vio tells Zaki what it means to be an older sister.
 Ada reflects on how they relate.